Tuffyli/RA_work/README.md

 # RA_work
-In this repository I store the codes and databases utilized in my RA work
+In this repository, I store the codes and databases utilized in my RA work

+** This repository is not updated**